titocampos/siraj-final/README.md

 This is a mobile version of [ML Signals](https://github.com/rodrigoms2004/FinanceMidTermSiraj2019) application.

-It is build using Flutter.
+It was built using Flutter.

 ### Useful Links